Kwpolska/chriswarrick.com/projects/kwkeyboard.rst

 * macOS has some Apple additions: Apple logo on Shift-Option-F, Command on Option-G, Option on Shift-Option-G
 * Windows and Linux instead feature a lower single quote on Alt-Shift-F, and the letter eng (Ŋ ŋ) on Alt-G, Alt-Shift-G.
+* Version 2017-03a is for macOS only (released in 2017-08).
+The only difference is the menubar icon, which has been redrawn to account for dual screen configurations (the @2x icon is downscaled to @1x).

 Customization
 =============